 - Farilhões

-The islands of the Berlengas Archipelago are located between 10 and 17 km from Cape Carvoeiro in Peniche.
-The closest island is Berlenga Grande which is 10 km away.
+The Berlengas Archipelago’s islands are located between 10 and 17 km from Cape Carvoeiro in Peniche.
+The closest island is Berlenga Grande, which is 10 km away.
 The crossing time varies according to the boat chosen for the trip and the sea and wind conditions.

-Peniche is the only access point to the Berlengas and is located in the central region of Portugal, about 100km north of Lisbon (1h15) and 260 km south of Porto (2h30).
+Peniche is the only access point to the Berlengas and is located in the central region of Portugal, about 100 km north of Lisbon (1h15) and 260 km south of Porto (2h30).
+So, it is close enough to be one of the best day trips from Lisbon, but probably too far to do it from Porto.

-The Large Berlenga island is the only habitable but has no permanent population throughout the year.
+The Large Berlenga Island is the only habitable island with no permanent population throughout the year.
 It is also the only island that can be visited, as there are no tours or trips to Estelas and Farilhões.
-Despite being relatively small, it has an area of almost 80 hectares, about 1.5 km long and 800 meters wide.
-The maximum altitude is 85 meters at the lighthouse.
+Despite being relatively small, it has an area of almost 80 hectares, is about 1.5 km long, and is 800 meters wide.
+The maximum altitude at the lighthouse is 85 meters.

 Berlenga is almost entirely divided by a huge seismic fault, which formed two narrow bays called Carreiro do Cação and Carreiro do Mosteiro (where the beach is).
 In the northern part of the island, we have the fishing village, access to the beach, and the port, while in the southern part, we have the fortress of S. João Baptista, the lighthouse, and the cisterns.

-In 1981, the natural reserve of Berlendas was created, and in 2011 it became the fifth UNESCO Biosphere World Reserve in Portugal.
-About 98% of the protected area of the Berlengas reserve is marine, as it includes the emerged area of the group of islands and islets, and its adjacent marine area, with depths up to a maximum depth of 520 m.
+The natural reserve of Berlendas was created in 1981 and became the fifth UNESCO Biosphere World Reserve in Portugal in 2011.
+About 98% of the protected area of the Berlengas reserve is marine, as it includes the emerged area of the group of islands and islets and its adjacent marine area, with depths up to a maximum depth of 520 m.

 How to visit Berlengas?